ITManagerCOH/security-policies/incident-response-process/index.md

     <td>Critical</td>
     <td>
-    Extreme or complete production outage, significantly degraded experience for >50% of GEOGO users, or customer or other critical data loss or corruption.
+    Extreme or complete production outage, significantly degraded experience for >50% of CloudOnHire users, or customer or other critical data loss or corruption.
     </td>
   </tr>